tjelvar-olsson/tjelvar-olsson.github.io/_drafts/five-steps-to-show-off-the-quality-of-your-python-package.md

 ```

 If your code includes dependencies on ``numpy`` and ``scipy`` things get a
-little bit trickier as Travis can time out trying to install these from source.
+little bit trickier as Travis CI can time out trying to install these from source.
 The solution is to make use of [Miniconda](http://conda.pydata.org/docs/index.html).

 The ``.travis.yml`` file below is based on the template from the